securitytxt/security-txt/draft-foudil-securitytxt.md

 - Removed permission directive (#30)
 - Removed signature directive and switched to inline signatures (#93 and #128)
 - Adding canonical directive (#100)
-- Text and ABNF grammar improvementsm plus comments ABNF (#123)
+- Text and ABNF grammar improvements plus ABNF changes for comments (#123)
+- Changed ".security.txt" to "security.txt" to be consistent

 Full list of changes can be viewed via the IETF document tracker: https://tools.ietf.org/html/draft-foudil-securitytxt